timohausmann/quadtree-js/README.md

 const { Quadtree } = require('@timohausmann/quadtree-js');
 ```

-Alternatively, [download the source](https://github.com/timohausmann/quadtree-js/archive/master.zip) and include it the old-fashioned way, or use an awesome CDN like [jsdelivr](https://www.jsdelivr.com/package/npm/@timohausmann/quadtree-js) or [unpkg](https://unpkg.com/browse/@timohausmann/quadtree-js@latest/):
+Alternatively, [download the source](https://github.com/timohausmann/quadtree-js/archive/master.zip) and include it the old-fashioned way, or use an awesome CDN like [jsdelivr](https://www.jsdelivr.com/package/npm/@timohausmann/quadtree-js) or [unpkg](https://unpkg.com/browse/@timohausmann/quadtree-js@latest/).
+(If you only need Rectangles and want to save some bytes, use `quadtree.umd.basic.js` instead):

 ```html
 <!-- self-hosted -->